front-end-foundations/FlexNav/README.md

 console.log("newschool ", newschool);
 ```

-Here is another example showing how much cleaner using template strings can be when creating HTML:
+Here is another example showing how we often create HTML using template strings:

 ```js
 var temp = {